 What Are the Properties of Oilcloth?

 Now that you have an idea of what is oilcloth, we will be discussing its properties next.
-As mentioned, the oilcloth is waterproof due to its unique coating.
-With that said, oilcloth is also resistant to liquid stains.
-Its high density also makes it quite strong and durable.
+As mentioned, the oilcloth is waterproof due to its unique coating making it also resistant to liquid stains.
+Its high density also makes it strong and durable.

 What Is Oilcloth’s Origin?